This delusional guy the President of the US and A? https://t.co/ZHuxVDK7P9

-- The latest exchange rate is Zim$ 8 bn = $ 1 us (previous figure was 4 bn)
+- The latest exchange rate is Zim$ 8 bn = $ 1 us (the previous figure was 4 bn)

-- Went to the supermarket yesterday and filled a trolley.
+- I went to the supermarket yesterday and filled a trolley.
 The bill came to $1.2 trillion, for which I had to write 3 cheques as we are only allowed to write cheques up to $500bn!!

 - "Written of the face of that bill is the following.
 "Fifty Million Dollars on or before 30th June 2008 for the Reserve Bank of Zimbabwe.
 Issue date 2nd April 2008.
 BEARER CHECK.

 Zimbabwe is a country where hyperinflation is a reality as opposed to a theoretical possibility.
-I takes almost a wheelbarrow to pay for the lunch for eight people in that country.
+It takes almost a wheelbarrow to pay for lunch for eight people in that country.
 A meal – consisting of fillet steaks and beers – cost six million Zimbabwean dollars.
-Restaurants has no menu.
+Restaurants have no menu.
 Patrons wanting to eat are not offered a choice.
 They ask “what’s left?”
 Still, they are able to smile.
 Such is the indomitability of the human spirit.

 Assuming I am correct, the next objective for the Dow could well be 30,000.
 If incorrect we could see 300,000!
 People always are inventive.
-Because of currency exchange and export regulations they found a method that would more or less safeguard the purchasing power of the Fiat paper Zim-dollar.
+Because of currency exchange and export regulations, they found a method that would more or less safeguard the purchasing power of the fiat paper Zim-dollar.
 We all know Stock certificates represent ACTIVES.
 The citizens of Zimbabwe also knew this.
-Instead of dangerous Bank Deposits, and to minimize the loss in purchasing value their money, they learned to convert their money into stocks.
+Instead of dangerous Bank Deposits, and to minimize the loss in the purchasing value of their money, they learned to convert their money into stocks.

 Zim currency 'becoming unusable'